 Further west along Hall Road, the floodscape continues.

 Taken from over a landscaped mound against driving rain, the picture shows a corner of Thorpepark Primary School, vacated earlier in the day.
 [These buildings were severely damaged by floodwater.
-On Saturday 7th July 2013 the Prime Minister Gordon Brown visited the site.]
+On Saturday 7th July 2013, Prime Minister Gordon Brown visited the site.]

 The Beverley & Barmston drain did not break its banks.
 South of the bridge, a recreational area acts as a catchment basin.
 To the right of the picture, a path disappears under the water.